Invariance of second order ordinary differential equations under two-dimensional affine subalgebras of EP Lie algebra: Second order ODEs invariant under the two-dimensional affine algebra

 which gives

 Since $a_2=a_1\, s$ and

 this proves that

 We are now interested in the most general class of second order ODEs involving functions expressed in terms of arbitrary solutions of \eqref{3rd2} for a given $p(t)$ and solvable by a pair of quadratures.
-We start by realising the two-dimensional non-Abelian Lie algebra, generated by two vector fields $X_1$ and $X_2$ such that $X_1$ is of the form \eqref{EP-svfa} with commutation relations $[X_1,X_2]=X_1$.
+We start by realising the two-dimensional non-Abelian Lie algebra, generated by two vector fields $X_1$ and $X_2$ such that $X_1$ is of the form \eqref{EP-svfa}, i.e. is an infinitesimal point transformation of symmetry of both (\ref{oscil}) and (\ref{EPk}), and $X_2$ is a vector field satisfying the commutation relations $[X_1,X_2]=X_1$.
 Such Lie algebra is generated by

-with $\beta\ne 0$ and $a$ being any solution of \eqref{3rd2} for the given $p(t)$ and $\beta$ a real number.
+with $\beta\ne 0$ and where $a$ was assumed to be solution of \eqref{3rd2} for the given $p(t)$ and $\beta$ a real number.
 This is so because given $X_1$ of the above mentioned form, then we can write $X_2$ as a linear combination of the form

-and then, as $[X_1,X_0]= a(t)\,\dot b(t) \, X_0$,
+and then, as $[X_1,X_0]= 0$,